TiPToP: A Modular Open-Vocabulary Robot Manipulation System That Plans: Limitations and Future Directions

-\textbf{Integrating learned policies.} Our experiments show that TiPToP and $\pi_{0.5}$-DROID exhibit complementary failure modes: TiPToP excels at geometric reasoning, long-horizon sequencing, and semantic grounding, but fails when grasps slip or meshes are poorly approximated; $\pi_{0.5}$-DROID benefits from closed-loop reactivity but struggles with multi-step structure, tight constraints, and distractor-rich scenes.
-This suggests that learned policies such as VLAs could serve as reactive skill primitives within TiPToP, both improving robustness for existing skills and enabling new ones that are difficult to hand-engineer (e.g., folding, cable manipulation).
-Integrating such skills requires specifying their abstract preconditions and effects so the planner can reason about when to invoke them.
-These abstract models could be manually engineered or learned from interaction data~\citep{silver2023predicate,kumar2023learning,liang2025visualpredicator,athalye2025pixelspredicates}.
+\textbf{Integrating learned policies.} Our experiments show that \ours{} and \(\pi_{0.5}\)-DROID exhibit complementary failure modes: \ours{} excels at geometric reasoning, long-horizon sequencing, and semantic grounding via its VLM goal-grounding step, but fails when grasps slip or meshes are poorly approximated; \(\pi_{0.5}\)-DROID benefits from closed-loop reactivity but struggles with multi-step structure, tight constraints, and distractor-rich scenes.
+We view this complementarity as constructive.
+One natural way to integrate these approaches is to use end-to-end policies as reactive skills within \ours{}.
+This would enable robust and reactive individual skills (e.g., opening and closing articulated objects, folding, cable manipulation, contact-rich tasks) as well as constraint-aware skill chaining and long-horizon behavior.
+Integrating such skills requires specifying their abstract preconditions and effects, which could be engineered or learned from data~\citep{silver2023predicate,kumar2023learning,liang2025visualpredicator,athalye2025pixelspredicates}, so the planner can reason about when to invoke them.
+Another way to integrate these approaches is to call them separately for different sub-steps of long-horizon tasks (e.g., a VLA opens a drawer, then \ours{} performs multi-object pick-and-place to pack that drawer, before a VLA closes it).

 \textbf{Belief-space planning.} Extending cuTAMP to operate in belief space would enable reasoning about uncertainty in object poses, grasp outcomes, and partially observable state~\citep{kaelbling2013integrated,curtis2024partially,chintalapudi2024bilba}.
 This could also enable information-gathering actions (e.g., moving the camera to observe an occluded region before planning) and more robust action selection under perceptual uncertainty.